koitsu/thorchain-cryptotax/README.md

 ## Liquidity Pools

 - LP actions are converted to Add/Remove Liquidity transactions for Crypto Tax Calculator
-- Also creates Receive/Return LP Token transactions
+- It also creates Receive/Return LP Token transactions
-- LP Token is set to the `liquidityUnits` amount provided by Midgard
+  - LP Token amount is set to the `liquidityUnits` amount provided by Midgard
-  - **Note:** This may not be 100% accurate way of accounting for the LP
   - LP token is given the name `ThorLP.{asset}`
     - e.g. ThorLP.BTC.BTC

 ## Savers